 History of the Sycamore Public Library

 Although the Sycamore Public Library did not open its doors until 1892, we can trace its roots back to 1875 when a Chautauqua Scientific Circle was formed in Sycamore.
 Once members had completed the course, they established the Athena Literary Society in order to form a public library.
 Over the course of three years they raised $700 and asked city council to appropriate money for books and that the mayor appoint a board of directors.

 In 1902, Andrew Carnegie offered the City of Sycamore $10,000 for the construction of a library, provided an acceptable site could be secured and that the Sycamore City Council would annually appropriate at least 10% of his donation for maintaining the building.
 Mr. Frederick B. Townsend donated the property where the library stands today.
 Miss Dow received the honor of placing the first trowel of mortar on the cornerstone on May 24, 1905.
-Over the next 90 years, several renovation and remodeling projects took place and then on October 14, 1995, a new era of growth began with the groundbreaking ceremony for the library expansion.
-Today we are looking at ways to serve the community’s needs by providing the best possible services and programs available.
+Miss Dow was very ill and passed away in June of 1905.
+In early November, 1905, city council held their monthly meeting in the new library building.
+Their room was in the basement and fixed up with “desks of handsome oak.”
+The library opened to the public on Thanksgiving Day, November 30, 1905.